-Seven Outcomes: The University faculty has identified seven areas in which students need to develop in order to function effectively in a chosen major and to engage their world appropriately.
-These 7 outcomes are measured by the College Base (CBase) and Biblical Content exams during the Junior year and through course-embedded assessments.
+Seven Outcomes: The University faculty has identified seven areas students need for success in a chosen major and to appropriately engage their world.
+These outcomes are measured by the College Base (CBase) and Biblical Content exams during the Junior year and through course-embedded assessments.

-Through the General Education experience at MidAmerica the student should grow in the following areas:
+Through the General Education experience at MidAmerica the student should learn and grow in the following areas:

-Spiritual Development - Students will develop a clear understanding of the essential thoughts of biblical Christianity which will enable them to live a lifestyle honoring to God.

-Self Understanding - Students will accept themselves as persons of worth and will develop habits of living that are mentally and physically healthy.

-Critical Thinking - Students will develop the ability to determine validity and reasonableness through an examination of information, argumentation and experience.

-Effective Communication - Students will be able to express their ideas clearly and effectively and accurately interpret communication from others.

-Social Responsibility - Students will become informed, concerned and involved citizens in the world.

-Scientific Literacy - Students will develop an informed perspective and respect for the created order and use the methods of scientific inquiry to explore it.

-Aesthetic Literacy - Students will develop a discerning awareness of the language and literature of diverse art forms and will be able to recognize, interpret, and use creative artistic expressions.
+- Spiritual Development Students will develop a clear understanding of the essential thoughts of biblical Christianity which will enable them to live a lifestyle honoring to God. - Self Understanding Students will accept themselves as persons of worth and will develop habits of living that are mentally and physically healthy. - Critical Thinking Students will develop the ability to determine validity and reasonableness through an examination of information, argumentation and experience. - Effective Communication Students will be able to express their ideas clearly and effectively and accurately interpret communication from others. - Social Responsibility Students will become informed, concerned and involved citizens in the world. - Scientific Literacy Students will develop an informed perspective and respect for the created order and use the methods of scientific inquiry to explore it. - Aesthetic Literacy Students will develop a discerning awareness of the language and literature of diverse art forms and will be able to recognize, interpret, and use creative artistic expressions.

 Christian Worldview: The faculty at MidAmerica believes that a Christian worldview provides the most adequate perception of the universe.
 This worldview understands that rebellion against God is the fundamental problem of humanity.
-It has alienated people from God, themselves, other humans and the created order.
+It has alienated people from

+God, themselves, other humans and the created order.
 Such alienation affects our abilities to learn and function effectively in our world.